Byrnevale History, Family Crest & Coats of Arms

 The surname Byrnevale was first found in Berwickshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Byrnevale family

-Another 235 words (17 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Byrnevale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Byrnevale research.
+Another 119 words (8 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Byrnevale History in all our PDF Extended History products and printed products wherever possible.